-Table 5.2-3 and Table 5.2-4 define the MRO signal level thresholds for convolutionally coded data and uncoded data, respectively.
+Table 5.2-3 defines the MRO signal level thresholds for convolutionally coded data, both for residual carrier and suppressed carrier modulation modes.
 The threshold values in both tables assume the following MRO mode and link conditions.

-- BPSK, full duplex: 0 dB margin, mod index 60 degrees.
-The tables assume residual carrier mode operation.
-At the higher data rates, suppressed carrier modulation may be considered for more power-efficient operation. - Nominal filter losses and noise figure, Mars noise temperature 210 K. - Threshold power (dBm) is defined at the input to the antenna connector at 401.6 MHz. - Thresholds do not include potential performance impacts due to Electromagnetic Interference (EMI) from MRO science instruments.
-See Section 5.4 for a discussion of the impact of EMI.
+- Residual carrier corresponds to a 60 deg mod index; suppressed carrier is supported at higher data rates for more power-efficient operations. - Nominal filter losses and noise figure, Mars noise temperature 210 K. - Threshold power (dBm) is defined at the transceiver input. - Thresholds do not include potential performance impacts due to Electromagnetic Interference (EMI) from MRO science instruments.
+See Section 5.4 for a discussion of the impact of EMI. - Listed thresholds do not include any link margin; add additional link margin per your design requirements.